browserengineering/book/book/forms.md

     headers, body = request(url, body)
 ```

-Then `request` can send the that request body.
+Then `request` can send that request body.
 That requires a few
 changes to `request`.
 First, it needs to use `POST`, not `GET`:

 ``` {.python}